sopra-fs22-group-36/screw-your-neighbor-server/doc/m3/FS22-Group-36-M3-Report.md

 added and all of it is saved in the database (note: we only have to save the game thanks to the JPA cascade type "ALL").

-Before we call the method under test _handleAfterSave(Card card)_, we verify whether the match has been saved with its rounds and the played cards as expected.
+Before we call the method under test _handleAfterSave(Card card)_, we verify whether the match has been saved with its rounds and the played cards as expected (block 2).
 Note that we need a JPA queries for retrieving matches and cards, while the rounds are attached to the retrieved match object.
 This is because we do not have implemented JPA fetch type "EAGER" for all associations.
-With one of the played cards (it doesn't matter which one) we call the method under test and after that we read all rounds and matches that are available in the database.
+With one of the played cards (it doesn't matter which one) we call the method under test and after that we read all rounds and matches that are available in the database (block 3).
 There should be three rounds, (two have already been saved before and now another one should have been created) and two matches.
 In addition we check, whether the match and round numbers are assigned correctly (note: no round has the number 3, because for each new match, the numbers start again with 1).